Sea Isle City officials announce trick-or-treating times, cancel Christmas Extravaganza

-SEA ISLE CITY — In a Wednesday letter, City Mayor Leonard Desiderio updated residents on upcoming Halloween events, as well as announced the city’s Christmas Extravaganza has been canceled.
+SEA ISLE CITY — In a Wednesday letter, City Mayor Leonard Desiderio updated residents on upcoming Halloween events and announced that the city’s Christmas Extravaganza has been canceled.

 Trick-or-treating in the city will run from 4 p.m. to 7 p.m. on Halloween, Desiderio said.